Tattoo inks: composition, benefits and consequences

 Although we list important consequences, the benefits will really make you hesitate to discard the option.

-What are the elements of the main colours?
+What are the elements of the main colors?

 Black ink: Mainly composed of carbon.
 They may not contain metals, although some include phenol, a chemical substance may generate some type of allergy.
 In any case, it is the least harmful to the organism.